JNavas2/Copy-Link-Anchor-Text/README.md

 # Copy Link Anchor Text - Firefox Extension

-Copy the anchor text (link text) of any link easily via context menu or touch mode.
-On desktop, use the right-click menu or toolbar icon to toggle copy mode.
+Copy the anchor text (link text) of any link easily via **right-click menu** on desktop or **tap-to-copy mode** on Android.
+On desktop, use the context menu or toolbar icon/shortcut to toggle copy mode.
 On Android, activate the extension through the Extensions menu, then tap a link to copy its anchor text.

 ---